nrs-org/novelslop/content/vol_01/chap_07.typ

 #chapter(7, "And thus, Narumi Mona made friends")[
   _"She just said it, didn't she?
 The I-word!"_

-  Narumi Mona, who was just about to get used to the unusual atmosphere in front of hers, were left speechless yet again.
+  In her mind, Narumi Mona was censoring the word "idol" as if it was a racial slur.
+She was left speechless again, after finally getting familiar with the unusual atmosphere surrounding her.

+  The chattering noises stopped, and the topic suddenly shifted to what Mikoto just said.

   "Idols?
+What is that?"
+A girl from the crowd slipped out her thoughts.

+  "You don't know?"
+Another girl, who seemed to be a friend of the girl who just spoke, asked, "Idols are those girls on TV that sing and dance in front of an audience..."

+  "So are they just singers and dancers?
+Or something like those _seiyuu_ concerts of popular anime show?"
+The girl from before asked, more confused than ever.

+  "I'm not really sure about that, I just saw their performances a couple of times, so I'm not so sure..."

+  "Idols?
 Why all of the sudden?"
 Uta asked out loud, seemingly confused by Mikoto's question.

-  Seeing the troubled look on Mona's face, Mikoto tried to clear things up,
+  // Seeing the troubled look on Mona's face, Mikoto tried to clear things up,

   // work on this lil bro
   "Well, it's just a hunch of mine, so maybe it's not true at all...
 But